Rainbow Six Siege Nomad: what she can do and how to use her

 Nomad’s Weapon Loadouts

 Nomad’s two weapon choices are the AK-74M Assault Rifle and the ARX200 Assault Rifle.
 Both of them can be equipped with a large array of scopes, but I found I had more success with the ARX200 thanks to its increased fire rate, more refined recoil, and slightly buffed damage.
 It does have a slightly lower capacity to compensate for this.
 The AK-74M does have a unique reflex sight, but it can use other scopes.
-The change doesn’t seem like much in the grand scheme of things, so it’s all about personal preference.

-One thing you should definitely know going in is that your choice of primary weapon has another factor to consider – the reload time for her Airjab launcher.
-The AK-74M has an ever-so-slightly faster reload time.
+A recent change to the game made the reload times for the Airjab when using the AK-74M and ARX200 more even, as it was apparently a bug rather than a feature.
+Therefore for me personally I prefer the stopping power of the ARX200, but it’s all about personal preference.

-As one of the two Moroccan operatives in the game, Nomad uses the .44 Mag Semi-Auto which comes with an ACOG-like scope and packs a big punch.
-For Nomad, it’s arguably her best gun.
+As one of the two Moroccan operatives in the game, Nomad uses the .44 Mag Semi-Auto which comes with an ACOG-like scope.
+This has recently seen a balance change that has brought its damage more in-line with the rest of the pistols in the game, as well as tinkered with the recoil, but it’s still a decent pistol with its ACOG-like scope alone.

 Nomad’s Gadgets